 Language Tuition: Background information about me

 I started learning most of the languages I teach at a young age (around 25 years or so ago).
-Dutch is the exception.
-This is a language I started learning this around five years ago or so.
 Around 17 years ago or thereabouts I completed A-levels in Spanish and French, AS-level in Italian and a GCSE in German.
 Most of my knowledge however has come from reading, regularly watching foreign tv and personal study over the many years since then.

 Many people think that language learning simply consists of learning long lists of vocabulary.
 Many people believe that as long as you learn words for things, you will be able to get by.